GMECH7/rss_islandr/docs/local-development.md

 | `dev` | `pytest`, `pytest-cov`, `pypdf`, `ruff`, `rich` | Tests, code checks and the development scripts |
 | `build` | `pyinstaller` | Building the installers |

-`poetry install` alone installs only the main group.
+`poetry install` installs all groups.
 The project installs itself in editable mode, so changes in the source code apply immediately.

 The virtual environment is created in the folder `.venv` inside the project (setting in `poetry.toml`).
 Useful checks: